mahboobneamati/check-this/README.md

 # check-this
-please send me message in this telegram id @pro_drmscripts
+please send me message in this telegram id